panda-re/panda/panda/python/docs/USAGE.md

 5. Analyze the replay with `panda.run_replay(filename)`

 # Here Be Dragons
 * You can't have multiple instances of panda running at the same time.
-You can, however, stop an analysis and begin a new one if you don't change the machine type.
+Once you've created a panda object for a given architecture, you can never create another.
+Hoewver, you can modify the machine after it's created to run a new analysis as long as you don't change the machine type.
+* You cannot read from stdin in a pypanda callback (i.e., you can't use `input()` or interactive debuggers)
-* PYPANDA is slower than traditional panda.
+* PyPANDA is slower than traditional panda.
 To improve performance try disabling callbacks whenever possible and only enabling them when they are needed.

-# Extending PYPANDA
+# Extending PyPANDA
-PYPANDA currently support a handful of PANDA plugins such as `taint2` and `osi`.
-To extend PYPANDA to support an additional plugin, its header file must be cleaned up such that it can be parsed by CFFI.
+PyPANDA currently supports interactions (e.g., ppp callbacks) with numerous PANDA plugins such as `taint2` and `osi`.
+If you wish to extend PyPANDA to support an new plugin, its header file must be cleaned up such that it can be parsed by CFFI.
 See [create_panda_datatypes.py](https://github.com/panda-re/panda/tree/master/panda/python/utils/create_panda_datatypes.py) and the magic `BEGIN_PYPANDA_NEEDS_THIS` strings it searches for.